ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

 ## Rumors of the Vorpal Vale

+The road from the Powder Plains to here has a battered wooden sign that reads:

+>Danger!
+Beware the Vorpal Vale's mists!
+Keep your head on straight!

+This road follows the banks of the winding river through the vale.

 ### The Chevalier Vert

 A headless knight in green prowls the vale at night riding atop a large [boreal woodland caribou](https://en.wikipedia.org/wiki/Boreal_woodland_caribou).